waleyinka/polygon_data_pipeline/README.md

 ______________________________________________________________________________________________________________________________________

-**🚀 Current Stage**
+**Current Stage**

-API Extraction: Fetching stock tickers and metadata from Polygon.io using Python.
+- API Extraction: Fetching stock tickers and metadata from Polygon.io using Python.

-Data Export: Writing raw data into CSV files with a consistent schema for ingestion.
+- Data Export: Writing raw data into CSV files with a consistent schema for ingestion.